 Cross-over the yarn (black color) counter-clockwise with the tail resting between the “X” of the 2 needles.

 Gently pull back the right needle out from the loop, bringing together the yarn and bring it in front of the left needle.

 Draw the first stitch out from the left needle and you have completed the first knit.

 Note: You will have a small pom-pom at the side of your scarf.

 Continue knitting for the rest of the 15 loops while transferring all the loops from left to right needle to complete the second row.
 Remember, there are only 2 stitches in between the pom-pom and only knit the straight yarn and not the pom-pom.

 Now you can see much clearer, at each side of a row, there will be an additional small pom-pom.

 Switch side to your needles and you should be holding the knitted pom-pom on your left and an empty needle on your right and start to knit the third row.

 Knit…. knit…. knit…. clock ticking…. tick tock tick tock… after 2 hours, the scarf was half-way finished, with my speed and skill.

-Almost finish, just cast off by knitting 2 stitches together (K2tog).
-Hide both yarn ends among the pom pom.
+Almost finished, just cast off by knitting 2 stitches together (K2tog).
+Hide both yarns ends among the pom-pom.
 DONE!